Students admitted to UAA degree programs are welcome to attend Mat-Su College without applying separately to MSC.

 - Enter your 8 digit UA ID number (3xxxxxxx)

 - same as your student ID number

-- if you do not know your User ID# click on “Look up your ID here”
+- if you do not know your student ID number, click on UAA next to Forgot UA ID Number?

 - do not use dashes